flatironinstitute/dendro-old/python/dendro/iaac/README.md

 ## Provision App-specific infrastructure with Boto3

-For every Dendro App installed on a Dendro Compute Resource, an AWS Batch Job Defintion must be created.
+For every Dendro App installed on a Dendro Compute Resource, an AWS Batch Job Definition must be created.
 This is done automatically by the Dendro Daemon.

 ## Extra - Simple File Manager for Amazon EFS